 Species Range: This species has a distribution across much of the Great Plains and the Rocky Mountains.
 Populations span from southern Texas and reach their northern limit in southeastern South Dakota and the southwest corner of Minnesota, and isolated populations exist in Wisconsin, Iowa, Illinois, Colorado, and New Mexico.

-South Dakota Range: Lined Snakes have a limited distribution in South Dakota and are only found along the Big Sioux River corridor north to Palisades State Park in Minnehaha County.
+South Dakota Range: Lined Snakes have a limited distribution in South Dakota and are found along the Big Sioux River corridor north to Palisades State Park in Minnehaha County.
+Recently, a population of Lined Snakes was in Hutchinson County, suggesting this species may also occur along the James River corridor.

 South Dakota Status: This species is listed as endangered by South Dakota Game, Fish and Parks.
 Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).